ecodynlab/GALUP/Modules/Module 3.md

 What will you learn from this module?

-• Some of the most common indices and environmental variables in remote sensing
+• Some indices and environmental variables and their roles in remote sensing data

 •